Bhutan Itinerary for 7 days and FAQ's

 Detailed Bhutan Itinerary - 7 Days

-Bhutan Itinerary: Day 1 Landing in Paro is an experience in itself.
+Landing in Paro is an experience in itself.
 Paro International Airport is located in a deep valley and you can admire the spectacular views of the snow-capped Himalayas as you descend into the lush green valley.
 Make your way to Thimphu, Bhutan’s capital city.
 The scenic drive through the woods will take well over an hour.
-Check into your hotel and spent the rest of the day resting and acclimatizing.
+Check into your hotel and spend the rest of the day resting and acclimatizing.
 Stay in Thimphu for the night.

 Places to visit in and around Thimpu.Bhutan: